Skip to content

 Carat

-Setting the carat weight last — after cut, colour, and clarity are determined — and then finding the best stone within that framework tends to produce better results than starting with a target carat weight and working backwards.
+Carat is a unit of weight — one carat equals 0.2 grams.
 The question "what's the best stone I can get for this budget?" produces a better outcome than "what's the largest stone I can get for this budget?"

 Book a consultation to discuss the 4Cs for your stone, or message us on WhatsApp with any questions.